Install Support for Raspberry Pi Hardware

 In the Add-On Explorer window, click the support package and then click Install.

-On the MATLAB Home tab, in the Environment section, select Help > Check for Updates.
+On the MATLAB Home tab, in the Resources section, select Help > Check for Updates.

 On the MATLAB Home tab, in the Environment section, click Add-Ons > Manage Add-Ons.

 In the Add-On Manager window, find and click the support package, and then click Uninstall.

 Hardware boards and devices supported by MathWorks require additional configuration and setup steps to connect to MATLAB and Simulink.
 Each support package provides a hardware setup process that guides you through registering, configuring, and connecting to your hardware board.

 If the support package is already installed, you can start the hardware setup by opening the Add-On Manager.

 In the Add-On Manager, start the hardware setup process by clicking the Setup button, .

 After starting, the Hardware Setup window provides instructions for configuring the support package to work with your hardware.